 The (marginally) sordid but (definitely) interesting history of the coolwx.com web pages.

-Given some of these pages are now approaching 20 years old [a lifetime in this medium], and given the unique conditions that lead to their birth and growth, it is worthwhile to give some history on them.
+Given some of these pages are now nearly 30 years old [a lifetime in this medium], and given the unique conditions that led to their birth and growth, it is worthwhile to give some history on them.
 Since I receive emails from users every week graciously commenting on the value of the web pages to them, and a few occasionally asking about their history, it's time to document the (somewhat) sordid details.

-While there were software programs within the Department of Meteorology that connected to NOAA data feeds, the VMS/VAX system was quite limited and not accessible then from a dorm room or apartment.
+While there were software programs within the Department of Meteorology that connected to NOAA data feeds, the VMS/VAX system was not accessible then from a dorm room or apartment, simply because technology didn't allow it.
 Later that year, I recall vividly on December 11, 1992, walking across campus from my dorm to Walker building in horrendous slush to get access to data to see what was going on across the East Coast [a rather intense coastal storm] as I grew up and had family in Connecticut.
 Rain was changing to (an unforecast) blinding snow across southern New England, and the subway system and some highways in NYC were going underwater from storm surge.
 I tried my best to locate and read the buoys just off the coast for insight into the evolution of the storm, but the data was encoded and took too much time to decode manually.
-Ridiculous.

 Two months later, Hurricane Gordon approached the NC Coast and I used the web page in real-time to watch the pressure fall, wind and waves rise, as the storm approached: